 It makes us want to eat more fruits.

-After swimming in the pool waters or from a nice beach day, having some fruits can be ideal.
+After swimming in the pool waters or on a nice beach day, having some fruits can be ideal.
 We might overindulge in a bowl of fruits instead and having it fresh on a warm day is even more enjoyable.
-We know that fruits are full of antioxidants, minerals, and vitamins that our body needs and a healthier digestion does good for our brains and bodies.
+We know that fruits are full of antioxidants, minerals, and vitamins that our body needs, and healthier digestion does good for our brains and bodies.
 So eat fruits, drink smoothies, and have your greens with them!

 You can bike around more in the warmth, jog around in shorts and a tank top and in the woods, on open pathways, or at the park, do more water activities in the pool or in the beach, play some sports with friends, and hike trails.
 The options are endless and the summer may definitely want to keep you out.

-The sun can be a source for happiness and health.
+The sun can be a source of happiness and health.

 You can have less sleep during the summer but still feel very lively.

-In the cold and dark days of winter, the hormone melatonin is often released because of the lack for natural light.
-Melatonin helps with our sleep and too much of sleep (8 hours is the healthiest amount to have) can be bad, which you probably noticed you sleep more during the winter.
+In the cold and dark days of winter, the hormone melatonin is often released because of the lack of natural light.
+Melatonin helps with our sleep and too much sleep (8 hours is the healthiest amount to have) can be bad, which you probably noticed you sleep more during the winter.
 But in the summer, it can be regulated.
-We see more natural light from sunny summer days and we can easily be woken up with sunshine peaking through our windows.
-This definitely explains why I would wake up with no absolute problem early on and makes me even more want to go do something!
+We see more natural light from sunny summer days and we can easily be woken up with sunshine peeking through our windows.
+This definitely explains why I would wake up with no absolute problem early on and makes me, even more, want to go do something!

-The sand in the beach can naturally exfoliate your skin and walking on the sand can help you burn calories.
+The sand on the beach can naturally exfoliate your skin and walking on the sand can help you burn calories.